-A COMEDIAN COULD KILL ON ONE NIGHT, but bomb on another, with the only difference being the audience.
-Conducting an AUDIENCE analysis is one way you can increase the chance that you will kill in stand-up comedy.
-Here’s the first three letters explained:
+A comedian could kill on one night, but bomb on another, with the only difference being the audience.
+Conducting an AUDIENCE analysis, ahead of your gig, is one way you can increase the chance that you will kill in stand-up comedy.
+Here’s the eight letters of the acronym explained:

 Comedians are not always the centre of attention.
-Sometimes it’s the sports on the TV, the clatter of cocktail shakers, or a table of rowdy friends who haven’t seen each other in years.
+Sometimes it’s the sports on the TV, the clatter of cocktail shakers, or a table of rowdy friends.
 If you have the ability to influence the bar staff, have them pause while you’re on stage.
-If you have a rowdy table, introduce yourself prior to the show, and build goodwill, and if the Race 8 or the footy is on the TV screens, get them turned off.
+In the case of a rowdy table, introduce yourself prior to the show, and build goodwill, and if the Race 8 or the footy is on the TV screens, get them turned off.

 Whether you talk politics, car manifolds, or luxury brands in your set, make sure your audience understands what the hell you’re talking about.
-Avoid jargon if possible or ‘inside jokes’, unless you’re performing at an office party where being in the know will add laughs.
+Avoid jargon if possible or ‘inside jokes’.
+This is unless you’re performing at an office party, where being in the know will add laughs.
 At the same time, if there’s some current affairs that have literally happened that day that everyone is talking about, don’t be afraid to bring it up in passing.
 This is especially funny if you’re clearly not from the same city or country as the audience.

 A bunch of footballers, women’s club, or the popular Saturday night comedy club are going to all attract different demographics, with different interests, and different tolerance for colourful language.
 Ask the room runner or booker who the audience is likely to be.
 And don’t be so proud as to drop some of your jokes.
 On the flip side, be careful not to stereotype.
 If another comedian is before you, then listen to what styles of jokes are winning and which are falling flat.